thorstenrie/tsfio/README.md

 func RuneToPrintable(r rune) string
 ```

-With golden file functions, golden files can be created and test cases evaluated
+With golden file functions, golden files can be created and test cases evaluated.
+Golden files can be used in unit tests.
+The expected output is stored in a golden file.
+The actual output data will be compared with the golden file.
+The test faisl if there is a difference in actual output and golden file.

 ```
 func GoldenFilePath(name string) (Filename, error)